• Skip to primary navigation

 3 pitas folded and stuffed with 2 brown falafel balls, white grated cucumber salad, tomato and purple onion slices.
 A black bowl of white grated cucumber sauce is placed next to them.

-2. Especially if you have large wraps, you can fill them like you would a tortilla wrap.
-Or you can cut the upper ⅓ and open it up to shape pita pockets.
+Prepare your pita bread for filling.
+If you are using large wraps, fill them as you would a tortilla wrap.
+If you are using smaller pita bread, cut the upper third and open it up to form a pocket.

 3 pitas folded and stuffed with 2 brown falafel balls, white grated cucumber salad, tomato and purple onion slices.
 A black bowl of white grated cucumber sauce is placed next to them.
 Leftover ingredients are placed in balls and on plates around it.